banner-bg

 • Parking information

-1. 4.
-Have new staff shadow a teacher or observe a classroom before they start working with children
+4. Have new staff shadow a teacher or observe a classroom

-Early educators know this best—sometimes the best way to learn something new is to watch someone else do it!
-Have your new staff shadow another teacher for a day or observe a classroom.
+Early educators know this best—sometimes, the best way to learn something new is to watch someone else do it!
+Have your new staff shadow another teacher for a day or observe a classroom before they start working with children.
 You can also host a debriefing session afterward to discuss what your staff learned and answer any questions they have.

-1. 5.
-Host a welcome gathering
+5. Host a welcome gathering

-Making sure your new staff feel connected with your team is a key (and often overlooked) part of a great onboarding experience.
+Making sure your new staff feels connected with your team is a key (and often overlooked) part of a great onboarding experience.
 Within your new teachers’ first couple of weeks, plan a welcome gathering and invite your entire staff team.

 Here are some ideas for fun activities that can help your staff bond: